Compressed Hypothesis Testing: To Mix or Not to Mix?: Examples of Compressed Hypothesis Testing

-Compared with the Chernoff information for separate observations of $X_1$ or $X_2$, the linear mixing of $X_1$ and $X_2$ doubles the Chernoff information.
-This shows that linear mixed observations can offer strict improvement in terms of reducing the error probability in hypothesis testing, by increasing the error exponent.
+where the last equality is obtained by taking the measurement vector $[a_1, a_2]^T = [a_1, -a_1]^T$.
+Therefore, with mixed measurements, we can double the Chernoff information.
+This shows that linear mixed observations can offer strict improvement in terms of reducing the error probability in hypothesis testing by increasing the error exponent.